 Hila Ratzabi is a poet, writer, and editor.
+Her first full-length book of poetry, THERE ARE STILL WOODS, is forthcoming in Fall 2022 from June Road Press and available now for preorder.
 She was a finalist for the Fourth Genre Steinberg Essay Prize (2019) and for the Fifth Annual Narrative Magazine Poetry Contest (2013).
 She is the author of a poetry chapbook, The Apparatus of Visible Things (2009).
 Her essays have appeared in the Ten Percent Happier blog, the Wisdom Daily, the Jewish Daily Forward, Kveller, Alma, MUTHA Magazine, and others.
 Her poetry has been published in Narrative, Linebreak, Drunken Boat, Alaska Quarterly Review, The Adroit Journal, The Nervous Breakdown, The Normal School, and other journals.
 Her poetry also appears in The Bloomsbury Anthology of Contemporary Jewish American Poetry and Ghost Fishing: An Eco-Justice Poetry Anthology.
 She has received scholarships and fellowships to the Willapa Bay AiR residency, the Vermont Studio Center, the Crater Lake National Park residency, and the Arctic Circle Residency.

 She is the former editor-in-chief and poetry editor of the literary journal Storyscape (2011–2017) and the founder of the Red Sofa Salon & Poetry Workshop.
-She is the Executive Editor of Ritualwell.org, and a freelance editor and writing coach.
-She currently lives in Oak Park, IL, with her husband and two children.
+She is the Director of Virtual Content & Programs at Ritualwell.org, and a freelance editor and writing coach.
+She lives in Oak Park, IL, with her husband and two children.

 Ratzabi holds an MFA in Poetry Writing from Sarah Lawrence College (2007), a BA in English from Barnard College (2003), and a BA in Jewish Philosophy from the Jewish Theological Seminary (2003).